-- Complete 9 additional credits of coursework plus 6 credit hours of master's thesis work and an oral thesis defense.
+- Complete 9 additional credits of coursework plus a 6 credit master's thesis (PHYS 899) and an oral thesis defense.

 - Complete 12 additional credits of coursework plus 3 credit hours of research project work and an oral exam in the form of a seminar.

 - Complete 15 additional credits of coursework and pass the written comprehensive and the oral qualifying exam (for students in the Ph.D. program only).